 (Dennis: I like the idea, but this way we also eliminate the ecotypes that have the mediocre phenotype value (the ones very close to mean of all ecotypes), but have tight distribution within the ecotype.
 I am concern this might hurt the GWAS because we are eliminating the middle part of the continuous trait value, and reducing the ecotype numbers too much by removing the ones with small stds but mediocre mean value.
 Also I changed the origanl “genes” to “traits”, please see if it makes sense. ---Ying)

-Refining the “gene space” of GWAS searches: Another issue with most GWAS studies is that the signal-to-noise ratio is low when considering the whole genome.
+Refining the “gene space” of GWAS searches: Another issue with most GWAS studies is that the set of possible SNPs is too high when considering the whole genome.
 To address this, we will use a principled approach to focus GWAS analysis on sets of genes that are most relevant to the NUE phenotypes at hand.
 We will refine our GWAS mapping studies by focusing on N-regulated genes that are connected in networks (Fig. 1A, y-axis) including: 1.
 N-regulated gene network that include protein-protein, protein-DNA, miRNA-RNA connections [Gutierrez et al 2008], and 2.
 A systemic-N responsive network [Ruffel et al 2011] which will be improved using the identified genes from Aim S2 taking the multinetwork approach to connect the differentially regulated genes to their network partners by protein-protein, protein-DNA, miRNA-RNA connections [Gutierrez et al 2008], in addition to expression correlation.
 Using a “one-hop” network approach, we can capture additional transcriptional, post-transcriptional and translational regulators linked to these N-regulated gene networks, expanding the scope beyond genes that respond transcriptionally to a N-treatment.
 Preliminary analysis suggests that this approach has promise.
-In a GWAS mapping study of a complex NUE trait (), a test of SNPs in 123 genes responsive to systemic N-signaling was able to uncover a highly significant GWAS hit in Chromosome 2 (FDR<0.05) that was missed in a comparable whole genome analysis (Fig. 1B).
+In a GWAS mapping study of a complex NUE trait (), [the equation is incomprehensible to me] a test of SNPs in 123 genes responsive to systemic N-signaling was able to uncover a highly significant GWAS hit in Chromosome 2 (FDR<0.05) that was missed in a comparable whole genome analysis (Fig. 1B).

 A systematic exploration of complex traits: To address the need for a systematic test of complex traits, we will introduce the notion of trait lattice in which simple traits are combined into complex traits based on ratios, differences, sums, and products.
 So, for example if trait T1 and T2 exist as traits then so do T1+T2, T1-T2, T1*T2, T1/T2.
 If there are n traits, this results in possible pairs.
 Further pairwise traits can be combined with other single traits to get traits like (T1-T2)*T3, yielding three-way possibilities.
 Biological insight may cut down these possibilities to some set of interesting complex traits.
 In the current year, we will start with these simple paired traits and three -way traits (Fig. 1A, x-axis).
 Based on these results, we may also explore whether parametric simulations are effective for improving GWAS results.
 (Dennis, what this means is that we may want to try alpha*T1/T2 instead of T1/T2, while alpha is a range of parameters we test; Ulises thinks this might leads to more GWAS hits.
 Is “parametric simulation” a good word for this?)